Alex Bregman Player Props: Astros vs. Guardians

 Alex Bregman At The Plate

-- In 38.7% of his games this year, Bregman has notched at least one RBI.
-In nine of those games (14.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Bregman has driven home a run in 25 games this season (39.7%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on three occasions..

-- In 46.8% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (8.1%).
+- In 30 of 63 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.